UNIVERSITY OF HOUSTON EITM SUMMER INSTITUTE 2015 (JUNE 15-JUNE 26)

 The UH institute also focuses on the practical implementation of an EITM research design in participant's dissertations and other research projects.
 If you have a paper or dissertation that you believe will benefit from the EITM framework, this program may be right for you.
 Refer to the Welcome Kit for a brief description of the structure and purpose of the UH EITM program.

 Participants are expected to cover their transportation costs to and from Houston.
-Each participant who is accepted will receive a scholarship of $2,000.
+Each participant who is accepted will receive a training stipend of $2,000.
 Housing, breakfasts and lunches will be provided by the Hobby Center for Public Policy.

 If you would like more information or have questions, contact us at email@example.com or at 713-743-3970.